 Dedicated to its motto, Ut Prosim (That I May Serve), Virginia Tech takes a hands-on, engaging approach to education, preparing scholars to be leaders in their fields and communities.
 As the commonwealth’s most comprehensive university and its leading research institution, Virginia Tech offers 225 undergraduate and graduate degree programs to 31,000 students and manages a research portfolio of $454 million.
 The university fulfills its land-grant mission of transforming knowledge to practice through technological leadership and by fueling economic growth and job creation locally, regionally, and across Virginia.

-Founded in 1872, Virginia Tech has more than 125 campus buildings, a 2,600-acre main campus, off-campus educational facilities in six regions, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
+Founded in 1872, Virginia Tech has approximately 135 campus buildings, a 2,600-acre main campus, off-campus educational facilities in six regions, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
 The campus proper is located in the Town of Blacksburg in Montgomery County in the New River Valley and is 38 miles southwest of Roanoke.

 29,071 on-campus; 82.4 percent undergraduate; 17.6 percent graduate; 58.2 percent male; 41.8 percent female.
 Total enrollment on and off campus is 31,205.

 Virginia Tech received 19,323 applications for the fall 2013 freshman class.
 Cumulative SAT reasoning test scores had a middle range of 1160 to 1340.